nathkeshab/Institute_of_Meghalaya/README.md

 # Institute_of_Meghalaya
-This dataset gives various information like number of Faculties, Departments, UGC approved or not, Courses etc. about various institutes of shillong, Meghalaya.
+This dataset gives various information about present institutes of Meghalaya, such as Number of Faculties/Departments, UGC approved or not, Courses etc..
 Note that all these information are collected from the respective websites of each institute till 23/10/2017.